 What was life like before social media?

-People spend an average of 6 hours a day on screens, with mindless scrolling eating into a lot of our free time.
-With no social media, there was more time to be outdoors, socialising or relaxing.
+You had a lot more time.
+People now spend an average of six hours a day on screens, with mindless scrolling eating into most of it.
+Without social media, that time went to being outdoors, socialising, or living with no distraction.

 We use technology and the internet for a lot more than just social media.
 So what did people do before the internet to work, learn and travel?